apache/arrow/docs/source/java/memory.rst

 ArrowBuf
 ========

-ArrowBuf represents a single, contiguous allocation of `Direct Memory`_.
+ArrowBuf represents a single, contiguous region of `direct memory`_.
 It consists of an address and a length, and provides low-level interfaces for working with the contents, similar to ByteBuffer.

 The objects created using ``Direct Memory`` take advantage of native executions and it is decided natively by the JVM.
 Arrow offer efficient memory operations base on this Direct Memory implementation (`see section below for detailed reasons of use`).

-Unlike (Direct)ByteBuffer, it has reference counting built in (`see the next section`).
+Unlike (Direct)ByteBuffer, it has reference counting built in, as discussed later.

 Reference counting
 ==================